 - Spring and summer hiking means bugs and insects.
 Be sure to include some insect repellant.

 - Make sure your pet has proper identification in the event she becomes lost.
 A collar I.D. tag that contains a cell phone number where you can easily be reached is essential.

 - Extra precaution should be taken when hiking during various hunting seasons.
 Bright or reflective pet clothing will help your pet stand out from the natural environment.
 You should wear some too.

 - Be considerate and share the trail with others.
 Be cognizant that some hikers may become anxious or scared if they see a pet on the loose without its owner nearby.

-- Because dogs don't have sweat glands, they are prone to heatstroke in very warm conditions and pant to cool themselves down.
+- Because dogs don’t have sweat glands, they are prone to heatstroke in very warm conditions and pant to cool themselves down.
 Make sure you carry enough water for you and your pet and take adequate rest breaks.
 Be aware that some water resources are not safe to drink from and may contain harmful parasites or toxins.
-Dog hydration systems are becoming more popular for hiking dogs to carry their own water supply.
+Pet water dispensers are very popular for hiking and travel.